amlsf/localvectormaps/README.md

 The application is built using the Flask framework and is written in Python in the back-end, Javascript in the front-end, and uses a PostgreSQL database.

 1. Front-end: Javascript, jQuery, AJAX, HTML, CSS, Bootstrap, D3
-2. Back-end: Python, Flask, SQLAlchemy, PostgreSQL
+2. Back-end: Python, Flask, SQLAlchemy, PostgreSQL, numpy module
-3. GIS-related: Leaflet API, Cloudmade, QuantumGIS, GeoJSON, Python shapefile library, numpy, markercluster library
+3. GIS-related: Leaflet API, Cloudmade, QuantumGIS, GeoJSON, Python shapefile library, markercluster library

 Summary of Features
 -------------------